Saturday, November 21, 2009

 The Beauty and Convenience of the Short Story

-The Proud Highway: Saga of a Desperate Southern Gentleman, 1955-1967, which I'm still reading yet feel no guilt about it.
+It started around January when I was ready to revisit Hunter S Thompson, as I always go back to my favorite authors at least once a year, but was not sure where to turn.
+I landed on The Proud Highway: Saga of a Desperate Southern Gentleman, 1955-1967, which I'm still reading yet feel no guilt about it.
 Usually if it takes me this long to get through a book the 14-year-old that's still finishing up the paragraph in her social studies book while the teacher begins talking about it (our countries school system has a bias against slow readers) creeps up forcing me to feel ultra "special".
 But I've maintained confidence in my reading skills with this book because I go at my own pace.
 There are no plot twists, or character arches rushing me along at the end of each chapter.
 I can start and stop at my own liesure...whoda thunk it!
 So I read it a little while I was still in school and after finishing up my semester have since started 3 others books of short stories, only one of which I've finished.
 I like bouncing from one authors voice to another and encourage every reader to do it.
 Below are the four books of short stories/letters/lectures/articles I've read in the last few months- varied in style and content yet equally satisfying.

 Saturday, August 1, 2009